 Tall enough (no one will notice me, I'm so short)

-Pretty enough (all the pretty girls get all the attention)
+Pretty enough (all the pretty people get all the attention)

 Savvy enough (whatever that means)

-Confident enough (my stuff is okay, but so is hers, and hers, and hers)
+Confident enough (my stuff is okay, but so is hers, and his, and hers)

 Young enough (really? you're still saying that?)